 If you’re a dog lover like me, you’re probably searching for fun things to do with your dog 24/7.
 However, during busy times, spending quality time with our dogs is not just fun, but also reassuring and relaxing.

-That’s why I jotted down the following list of things to do with my dog that brings happiness and contentment.
+That’s why I jotted down the following list of things to do with your dog that are fun, enriching, and enjoyable…for both ends of the leash.